ysig/stream_graph/doc/package_walkthrough/ds1.rst

 Finally the asterisk (*) in the weight on TemporalLinksSet stands for optional.

-To understand these common desing princliples, please proceed to the next section, to learn more about our interval-data-frames.
+To understand these common desing princliples, please proceed to the next section, to learn more about our instantaneous/interval-data-frames.